mortendahl/mortendahl.github.io/_drafts/kalami.md

 This could of course be expressed similarly in e.g. [Prolog](http://en.wikipedia.org/wiki/Prolog), but the aim was also for the project to have a touch of finding suitable evaluation strategies and using static analysis, as well as to illustrate the power of working with languages in OCaml.

-To illustrate some of the issues consider programme
+To illustrate some of the issues consider program

 ```ocaml
 guess x in